Skip to main content

 The MAGHE is mainly a taught programme.
 It can be completed entirely by coursework (8 courses) or by coursework (6 courses) plus a Research Project (equivalent to 2 courses).

-According to the University's "Double Registration" policy, students enrolled in any full-time award bearing programmes (lasting for one year or longer) of the University should not simultaneously register for study for another qualification at this University or for a post-secondary qualification at another institution, except with prior approval of the University.
-In case of doubt, please seek advice from the Registry.
+According to the University's "Double Registration" policy, students who are enrolled in any full-time award-bearing programmes (lasting for one year or longer) of the University are not permitted to simultaneously register for another qualification at the University or a post-secondary qualification at any institutions except with prior approval by the Board of Graduate Studies.
+Violation of this regulation will lead to discontinuation of studies from the University.
+In case of doubt, students should seek advice from the Board of Graduate Studies (via the Graduate School).

 You are welcome to contact the Programme Leader, Dr Klaus DITTRICH (email: kdittrich@eduhk.hk), who will ensure that your inquiry is dealt with by the right person.